SCADA is for Midstream

-As any engineer or operator can tell you, operating a midstream gathering system can be a challenge.
-Along with all the regulatory duties, midstream systems require just as much attention as their upstream counterparts, wellhead production.
-The geographic expanse of a midstream system presents a fundamental problem: how can I know what is happening on one end of the pipeline while I’m on the other end?
-With pipelines stretching over multiple counties, states, and even countries, the ability to access data in a timely manner is of the utmost importance.
-Gone are the days of waiting for accounting reconciliation to determine the fuel and loss across a gathering system.
-Leveraging the power of a proven SCADA system like zdSCADA®, operators can be alerted to potential pipeline leaks in minutes, not weeks.
+As any engineer or operator can tell you, operating a midstream gathering system is a challenge.
+Along with all the regulatory duties, midstream systems require just as much attention as their upstream counterparts in wellhead production.
+But the geographic expanse of a midstream system presents a fundamental problem: you can’t be at both ends of the pipeline at once.
+With pipelines stretching across counties, states, and even countries, midstream operators must get data as quickly as possible.
+For successful midstream systems, the days of waiting for accounting reconciliation to determine fuel and loss across a gathering system are over.
+Leveraging the power of a proven system like zdSCADA®, operators can be alerted to potential pipeline leaks in minutes, not weeks, saving time and money.

-In addition to receipt meters and sales meters, many savvy operators are monitoring all sources of gas consumption.
-Compressor fuel meters, vapor recovery meters and flares, to name just a few, all contribute to the total system balance.
+In addition to receipt meters and sales meters, savvy operators monitor all sources of gas consumption.
+Compressor fuel meters, vapor recovery meters, and flares are just a few of the components contributing to the total system balance.
 Your system balance is only as good as the completeness of your telemetered devices.
 Without a robust SCADA solution, operators are left to guesswork and assumptions.

-The digital age of pipeline operation is upon us.
-Tools like SCADA give operators the ability to monitor midstream gathering systems on timely basis.
-When properly configured, SCADA is an asset that can save an operator both time and money.
+The digital age of pipeline operation is here.
+Tools like SCADA are no longer luxuries, but critical components giving operators the ability to monitor midstream gathering systems faster, with greater accuracy.
+When properly configured for their system, zdSCADA® can save an operator both time and money.